- B.S., Animal Science at Cornell University in 1981

 Vitamin D is an essential dietary nutrient that can also be produced by skin after exposure to sunlight.
 Thus, low dietary vitamin D intake (a common problem in the US) and low sunlight exposure (as in the winter months) leads to low blood levels of vitamin D (low status).
 Population based studies show that low vitamin D status is associated with higher rates of several major chronic diseases including osteoporosis and epithelial cell cancers of the prostate and colon.
 The work that my laboratory conducts is pertinent to these problems.
 We use cell and animal models to directly test the validity of these associations and we examine mechanisms by which vitamin D regulates processes relevant to these conditions using the tools of physiology, genetics, and molecular biology.

-VITAMIN D AND CALCIUM METABOLISM: Vitamin D acts in the body only after it has been metabolized to 1,25 (OH)2 vitamin D3, or calcitriol.
-For example, when dietary calcium intake is low, this serves as a signal to stimulate the renal conversion of 25 (OH) vitamin D3 to calcitriol.
-Calcitriol, in turn, stimulates the absorption of intestinal calcium absorption to compensate for the lower level of dietary calcium intake.
+VITAMIN D AND CALCIUM METABOLISM: Vitamin D acts in the body only after it has been metabolized to 1,25 (OH)2 vitamin D, or calcitriol.
+Calcitriol, in turn, stimulates intestinal calcium absorption to compensate for habitual low dietary calcium intake.
 Low efficiency of calcium absorption is a risk factor for hip fracture in elderly women.
 In addition, the intestine of older humans and animals is resistant to the stimulatory effects of calcitriol.
 We examine the regulation of intestinal calcium absorption by calcitriol as well as test mechanisms by which calcium crosses the intestinal barrier.
+More recently we have shown that vitamin D metabolism, intestinal calcium absorption, and bone mass are all subject to significant interactions between genetics and diet.
+Thus, our work has relevance to the personalization of dietary calcium and vitamin D requirements to optimize bone health.

 VITAMIN D AND CANCER: Epithelial cell cancers result from the accumulation of gene mutations or chromosomal aberrations in cells.
 These changes lead to the unrestrained cellular proliferation that is the basis for tumor formation.
 Evidence from populations, animals, and cells suggest that high vitamin D status reduces the risk for certain cancers and that calcitriol can suppress cellular proliferation and promote the development of mature epithelial cells.
 The molecular mechanism for the anti-cancer effects of calcitriol in cancer is not clear but may include direct protective effects on epithelial/normal tissue stem cells or indirect effects mediated through anti-inflammatory actions of vitamin D on the immune system.
 Our lab conducts mechanistic and translational studies on the mechanism of calcitriol-mediated cancer prevention and we focus on cancers of the prostate and colon.